Matthew-Pidlysny/Empirinometry/README.md

 '![ News Articles ]!'

+# Analyzer Output Failure

+Sorry everyone, I know the outputs for the Analyzer are off right now, we're going back to the original but I have to get the proper services to work.
+Just be patient with me while I update the program another way to handle the burst output.

 # Can't Upload

 Haha, so the government wins again!
 I just found out today, everyone things I'm a killer, and I haven't killed a single person!